Adrishti1/Tic-tac-toe/README.md

 This code sets up a simple Tic-Tac-Toe game with HTML, CSS, and JavaScript.
 The game board is a 3x3 grid, and players take turns clicking on cells to place their marks ('X' or 'O').
 The game logic checks for a win or a draw and updates the result accordingly.
-The reset button allows players to start a new game
+The newgame button allows players to start a new game